-The urn and willow are both featured on this 19th-century marble gravestone.
-In the early 1880s, a classical revival which evoked the great ancient republics of Greece and especially Rome swept across the United States, the leading republic of the day.
+The urn and willow are both featured on this 19th century marble gravestone.
+In the early 1880's, a classical revival which evoked the great ancient republics of Greece, and especially Rome, swept across the United States, the leading republic of the day.
 Furniture, architecture, decorative arts and even gravestones were influenced by this revival.
 Marble, the building material of the ancient republics, became the stone of choice for grave markers, often drawn from quarries in nearby Tuckahoe.
 The imagery on the stones reflected this neo-classicism, particularly the urn, a symbol of death and mourning in the ancient world when cremation was common.
 Other iconographic elements of this pattern were the willow tree, a traditional symbol of grief in Europe, and the obelisk, which was used in both Rome and ancient Egypt.
-The emphasis also shifted from the deceased -- represented by the soul effigy -- to the bereaved family left behind, with some stones depicting classically dressed figures in mourning, leaning against urns.
+The emphasis also shifted from the deceased -- represented by the soul effigy -- to the bereaved family, with some stones depicting classically dressed figures in mourning, leaning against urns.

 Enclosing the Family

-Though it remained a traditional churchyard, St. Paul's was also affected by an important mid 19th-century evolution called the rural cemetery movement.
+Though it remained a traditional churchyard, St. Paul's was also affected by an important mid-19th century evolution called the rural cemetery movement.
 The rural cemetery, located just beyond the city, was a response to overcrowding of church burial yards in large cities of the northeast.
-It was fences, such as lower right in this image, enclosed family plots as part of the rural cemetery movement.
-Inspired by romantic understanding of nature and art, as well as the melancholy theme of death, and drew upon innovations in burial ground design in England and France.
+Fences, such as the one seen in the lower right corner of the image, enclosed family plots as part of the rural cemetery movement.
+Inspired by romantic understanding of nature and art, as well as the melancholy theme of death, planners drew upon these themes to innovate burial ground design in England and France.
 These new cemeteries were supported through sales of private family plots which were carefully landscaped to create a picturesque setting in harmony with nature.
 Visitors were encouraged to stroll and picnic in these park-like settings.
 Some the earliest examples were Mt.
 Auburn, which opened outside Boston in 1831, and Greenwood Cemetery in Brooklyn, which was incorporated in 1838.

 Remembering the Children